manassaloi/manassaloi.github.io/_posts/2020-12-30-online-cleanse.markdown

 11. Medium: Deleted.
 12. YouTube: I think it is fine for now.
 13. About me: Deleted.
+14. Tamatar news: Deleted.
+It was a satire blog I used to run once; probably my only accomplishment in college.
+15. Solitary Wankers: My Quora travel blog is still up - minus my content.
+It looks like that deleting your account only deletes your own posted content and not the blogs you started.

 I obsessively monitor the digital wellbeing app on my Android phone and see where I am spending my hours.